-However, in the case of a die-off, there is much to do and you must do it without delay.
-Die-offs are very serious.
+However, in the case of a die-off, there is much to do, and you must do it without delay.
+Die-offs are serious.
 They can decimate a colony’s population and even destroy it entirely.
 Colony collapse is a very real possibility.
 You must take immediate steps to investigate the situation, identify any problems, and resolve them.

 Table of Contents

-Given enough time, every roach-keeper experiences a die-off.
-It’s like that saying about motorcycle riders: There are two kinds – those who have gone down, and those who will.
-This applies nicely to breeding tropical roaches.
-While Dubia are considered hearty roaches, they require a specific and often narrow range of environmental conditions to thrive and reproduce.
-These include heat, elevated humidity, and darkness.
-This means that to be successful, you must expose your roaches to conditions that may also make them sick, and it’s only a matter of time before they do.
+Given enough time, every roach keeper experiences a die-off.
+It’s like what they say about motorcycle riders: There are two kinds — those who have gone down and those who will.
+This old expression applies nicely to breeding tropical insects.
+While Dubia are considered hearty roaches, they require a specific and often narrow range of conditions to thrive and reproduce.
+These include high heat, humidity, and plenty of darkness.

-For this reason, we consider occasional bouts of poor colony health to be par for the course.
-One day a colony looks healthy by all appearances.
-It bustles with energy: The roaches are eating well and behaving normally.
-Then seemingly out of the blue the “energy” declines and a number of sick and dead roaches appear.
-One day everything is fine and the next thing you know the colony is not well.
 When this happens, you do what you can and hope for the best.
 As these things go, the cause often remains a mystery.
-The roaches often recover before any real damage is done and without any residual effect.
-However, if the sickness and death within the colony signal a die-off, the next hours and days are likely to bring more.
-As will the day after that if nothing is done to stop it.
+If you’re lucky, the roaches will recover before the colony sustains significant damage, and there is no residual effect.
+However, if the sickness and death indicate a die-off, the next hours and days will likely bring more.
+As will the day after that if you do nothing to stop it.

 Die-off basics